Bill Oddie: Other television and voice work

-In February 2015, Oddie appeared in The Keith Lemon Sketch Show as the narrator of the sketch Ed Sheeran Watch.
+In February 2015, he appeared in The Keith Lemon Sketch Show as the narrator of the sketch "Ed Sheeran Watch".

 He appeared as a contestant on a celebrity edition of Fifteen to One in August 2015 and the following month he appeared on Through the Keyhole.

-He has appeared three times on the programme Pointless Celebrities, the most recent appearance being in 2016.
+Oddie appeared three times on the programme Pointless Celebrities, the most recent appearance being in 2016.

-In 2017, he appeared in three episodes of The Real Marigold Hotel.
+In 2017, Oddie appeared in three episodes of The Real Marigold Hotel.

 In 2018, he featured on the programme The Two Ronnies: In Their Own Words.
 In 2019, he appeared on the show The Inbetweeners: Fwends Reunited.

 In 2020, Oddie appeared in the documentary Celebrity Britain by Barge: Then & Now.